-Here are 7 signs that you’re a big personal finance nerd!
+Here are seven signs that you’re a big personal finance nerd!

 1. Financial News Isn’t Hocus-Pocus To You

-If you not only can read financial news, but also can’t let it go, you are a personal finance nerd!
+If you not only can read financial news but also can’t let it go, you are a personal finance nerd!
 Stop by our invest money section, and you might find some interesting reading!

 2. Conversations About Rising Retirement Age Just Makes You Smile